 “Hey, Laura, …” the ad said.
 “I’m your worst nightmare,” it said, using the first person.

 The ad repeatedly named and berated Luke and demanded, “I want change!
 I want to see a person like Rick Brainard… who has a relentless passion and drive for the community he lives in….” get elected to council.
 The ad was so personally threatening to Luke that the Daily Sentinel pulled it before it’s three-print run was over.

-The author of this historic nasty ad was none other than Michael P. Anton, owner of Emtech, Inc., who, in addition to sitting on the Chamber’s board, also happened to be President of the Chamber’s new 501-c-4 “social welfare” (lobbying) group, the “Western Colorado Business Alliance” (WCBA), that the chamber created in 2012 specifically for the purpose of influencing local elections.
+The author of this historic nasty ad was none other than Michael P. Anton, owner of Emtech, Inc., who, in addition to sitting on the Chamber’s board, also happened to be President of the Chamber’s new 501-c-4 “social welfare” (lobbying) group, the “Western Colorado Business Alliance” (WCBA), that the chamber created in 2012, to the dismay of many of its own members, specifically for the purpose of influencing local elections.

 Anton’s Brady Trucking Lie